 Palm Sunday in the Scriptures

-We can find the story of Palm Sunday in all four of the Gospels (Matthew 21:1-11; Mark 11:1-10; Luke 19:28-38; and John 12:12-18).
+We find the story of Palm Sunday in all four of the Gospels (Matthew 21:1-11; Mark 11:1-10; Luke 19:28-38; and John 12:12-18).
 Five days before the Passover, Jesus came from Bethany to Jerusalem.
 Having sent two of His disciples to bring Him a colt of a donkey, Jesus sat upon it and entered the city.
-People had gathered in Jerusalem for the Passover and were looking for Jesus, both because of His great works and teaching and because they had heard of the miracle of the resurrection of Lazarus.
-When they heard that Christ was entering the city, they went out to meet Him with palm branches, laying their garments on the ground before Him, and shouting, “Hosanna!
+People gathered in Jerusalem for the Passover were looking for Jesus.
+Both because of His great works and teaching, and because they’d heard of the miracle of the resurrection of Lazarus.
+When they heard Christ was entering the city, they went out to meet Him with palm branches.
+They laid their garments on the ground before Him and shouted, “Hosanna!
 Blessed is He that comes in the Name of the Lord, the King of Israel!”

 The significance of Christ’s Entrance into Jerusalem

-Palm Sunday calls us to behold the Word of God, the Giver of Life and the Vanquisher of Death, made flesh.
-It reminds us that He is always present with us (Matthew 28:20) in His Church, coming ceaselessly to us in power and glory at every Eucharist, in every prayer and sacrament, and in every act of love, kindness and mercy.
+On Palm Sunday we behold the Word of God, the Giver of Life and the Vanquisher of Death, made flesh.
+This day reminds us that He is always present with us (Matthew 28:20) in His Church.
+That He comes ceaselessly to us in power and glory at every Eucharist, in every prayer and sacrament, and in every act of love, kindness and mercy.
 He comes not only to deliver us from sin and death, but also to make us capable of attaining perfect communion with Him.
 He is our King, who liberates us from the darkness of sin and the bondage of death.

-In the fleeting moments of exuberance that marked Jesus’ triumphal entry into Jerusalem, the world received its King, who was on His way to the Cross, to accomplish the mission for which the Father sent Him.
-Filled with infinite love for the Father and the Holy Spirit, and for creation, Jesus accepted the infinite abasement of the Cross.
-He bore our griefs and carried our sorrows; He was wounded for our transgressions and made Himself an offering for sin (Isaiah 53).
-His glorification, which was accomplished by the resurrection and the ascension, was achieved through the Cross.
+In the fleeting moments that mark Jesus’ triumphal entry into Jerusalem, the world receives its King, on His way to the Cross to accomplish the mission for which the Father sent Him.
+Filled with infinite love for mankind, Jesus accepts the infinite abasement of the Cross.
+He bears our griefs and carries our sorrows; He is wounded for our transgressions and makes Himself an offering for sin (Isaiah 53).
+His glorification, which was accomplished by the Resurrection and the Ascension, was achieved through the Cross.

 After Divine Liturgy, the Church blesses and distributes palms to the faithful.
 Orthodox Christians who live in areas without palms, including the Russian Orthodox, use pussy willow branches rather than palms.
-Therefore in Russian Church this feast is called Вербное (Pussy Willow) Воскресенье (Sunday).
+Therefore in the Russian Church this feast is called Вербное Воскресенье (Pussy Willow Sunday).
 Some churches give small crosses made of palms at the end of the service that the faithful take home and keep in their home icon corner.